sdujakovi/GitSearcher/README.md

    </br>
 </div>

-A simpler project made based on my search for a student internship.
+A simple project made based on my search for a student internship.
 Implements MVP architecture, Retrofit calls, use of RecyclerView and more.

 ## Envisioned designe